 2. Web Interface

-All and any presentations of goods posted in the web interface are only indicative and the seller is not obliged to conclude a purchase contract regarding such goods.
-All and any presentations of goods posted in the web interface are stated with the reservation "until stocks are exhausted" or until the seller loses its ability to supply.
-The provisions of Section 1732(2) of the Civil Code shall not apply.
+All presentation of goods placed in the web interface is informative and the seller is not obliged to conclude a purchase contract regarding these goods.
+All presentation of the Goods on the Web Interface is subject to the Seller's exhaustion of stock or loss of ability to perform.
+Section 1732(2) of the Civil Code shall not apply.

-3. Conclusion of Purchase Contract
+3. Conclusion of the Purchase Contract

-Depending on the character of the goods (namely larger quantity of goods, higher purchase price, higher costs of supply of goods etc.), the seller has the right, but not the obligation, to ask the buyer to additionally confirm the order before accepting the order.
-If the buyer fails to confirm the order, the seller has the right to withdraw from further negotiations about the purchase contract, such action not being regarded as an unfair conduct pursuant to Section 1729(1) of the Civil Code.
+The Seller is entitled, but not obliged, depending on the nature of the order (in particular larger quantities, higher purchase price, higher delivery costs, etc.) to ask the Buyer for additional confirmation of the order before accepting the offer.
+If the buyer does not confirm the order in this way, the seller has the right to withdraw from further negotiations on the conclusion of the purchase contract, while such conduct cannot be considered dishonest within the meaning of Section 1729(1) of the Civil Code.

-4. Payment Terms
+4. Terms of Payment

-The provisions of Section 2119(1) of the Civil Code shall not apply.
+Section 2119(1) of the Civil Code shall not apply.

 5. Delivery and Handover of Goods